audiobookshelf/audiobookshelf-api-docs/source/includes/_socket.md

 `userId` | String | The ID of the authenticated user.
 `username` | String | The username of the authenticated user.
 `librariesScanning` | Array of String | The IDs of libraries currently being scanned.
-`usersOnline` | Array of [User with Session and Most Recent Progress](#user-with-session-and-most-recent-progress) | Users that are currently online.
+`usersOnline` | Array of [User with Session](#user-with-session) | Users that are currently online.
 Will only exist when the authenticated user is an admin.

 ### Log Event